Nazmin-Babubaker/contextual-explainer/README.md

 ---

+## ⚠️ Rate limits

+A small note: API requests are rate limited — 100 requests per day and 10 requests per minute.
+If you exceed these limits, requests may be rejected until the limit window resets.

 ## ⚙️ Permissions Used
 - contextMenus — to add the “Simplify & Explain” option
 - sidePanel API — to display explanations in Chrome’s panel